perduta/teos/teos/programs/teos/README.md

 ```
 make
 ```
-As the result of the compilation, you should be able to find those two files in the `build` folder:
+As the result of the compilation, you should be able to find those two files in the `build/programs/teos` folder:
 * `teoslib\libteoslib.a` is a static library acting as an API for EOS
 * `teos` is the CLI executable making use of the above library

 #### Testing on remote sever

-Open a terminal window, navigate to the `build` folder and run `teos`:
+Open a terminal window, navigate to the `build/programs/teos` folder and run `teos`:
 ```
 ./teos 198.100.148.136:8888 get info
 ```